lruepke/FEM_lecture/_sources/lecture1/installation.rst.txt

     jupyter lab

 One possible issue is that you need to make sure that your jupyter notebooks use the correct python environment.
-One way of doing this is to install nb_conda_kernels in your base environment and afterwards registering your virtual environment.
+One way of doing this is to registering your virtual environment as a jupyter kernel.
 This can be done like this:

 .. code-block:: bash

-    conda activate base
-    conda install nb_conda_kernels
     conda activate py37_fem_class
     ipython kernel install --user --name=py37_fem_class